nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	process._
-         * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s (if, e.g., a single library prep is divided in two, with each portion amplified separately, and with each amplified portion then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source for the two independently-sequenced `file` outputs could be modeled as a single Level 1 `biosample`._
+         * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source entity for the two independently-sequenced `file` outputs could be modeled as a single Level 1 `biosample`._
       * _CFDE staff will be available to help navigate any complexity encountered